DekkoBraze/feed-bot/README.md

-feed-bot will help you organize many separate channels into a single beautiful feed.
+FeedBot will help you organize many separate channels into a single beautiful feed.

 > **To use this bot, you need to have two Telegram accounts (and two phone numbers, properly).**